webplatform/docs/css/properties/background-position-x/index.md

 {{Page_Title}}
 {{Flags
+|State=In Progress
+|Editorial notes=Add specifications, compatibility.
+Supported by IE, Safari, and Chrome.
+But not appear in the Spec.
+|Checked_Out=Yes
 |High-level issues=Needs Flags
-|Checked_Out=Yes
-|Editorial notes=Supported by IE, Safari, and Chrome.
-But not appear in the Spec.
 }}
 {{Standardization_Status|Non-Standard}}
 {{API_Name}}